jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.13.63 Sinh

-Returns the hyperbolic sine (sinh) of each values in a raster..
+Returns the hyperbolic sine (sinh) of each values in a raster.

 *Parameters*: